chromaui/chromatic-docs/github-actions.md

           projectToken: {% raw %}${{ secrets.CHROMATIC_PROJECT_TOKEN }}{% endraw %}
 ```
 <div class="aside">

-Please refer to our <a href="https://www.chromatic.com/docs/github-actions#support-for-codeactionscheckoutv2code-and-above">support documentation</a> if you're using <code>actions/checkout@v2</code> or above.
+Please refer to our [support documentation](#support-for-actions-checkout-v2-and-above) if you're using `actions/checkout@v2` or above.

 </div>

 For extra security, you'll need to configure secrets.